Colorado Springs COVID-19 Updates: Resources and Travel Recommendations

 Latest COVID Mitigation and Restrictions Update

-In response to increases in COVID-19 case rates, test positivity and hospitalizations, the Colorado Department of Public Health and Environment (CDPHE) notified El Paso County that we are required to move to Level Red: Severe Risk on the state’s dial framework.
+The Colorado Department of Public Health and Environment (CDPHE) has moved El Paso County to Level Orange: High Risk on the state’s dial framework.
 You can find the chart with restriction changes on that same webpage.
 El Paso County continues to expand the community mitigation plan.

-The following changes will go into effect at 5 pm on Friday, November 27.
+The following changes will go into effect on Monday, January 4.

 Trails, parks and open spaces are open and many outdoor recreation activities are still available.
 Most attractions are also open.
 We recommend keeping your plans fluid, researching county restrictions before you travel and becoming familiar with reservation cancellation policies.

 Learn when and which businesses remain closed, what restrictions remain in place, experiences you can enjoy and information that will allow you to properly plan upcoming trips to the Pikes Peak region.